nasa/cumulus/docs/data-cookbooks/error-handling.md

 * Include the `sf2snsEndLambdaFunction` as a final state (aka the `StopStatus` state).
 This broadcasts workflow results to an SNS topic.
 * States should include a `Catch` configuration object which defines the `ResultPath` to be `$.exception`.
 This passes along the entire Cumulus Message to the next state with the addition of the `Error` and `Cause` details of the thrown error in the `exception` key.
 * Tasks downstream of failed tasks should understand how to pass along exceptions if required: If a task throws an error which is caught by the workflow configuration and passed to another state which also uses the CMA, the CMA overrides the exception key to `"None"` so the exception will not be passed to downstream tasks after the next state.
 This is okay if the exception is not needed in downstream tasks.
 However, `sf2snsEndLambdaFunction` does need an exception to understand the workflow is in a failed state, so the error should be re-thrown in any states between the original failed task and `sf2snsEndLambdaFunction`.
 In the example below, `CnmResponseFail` re-throws any errors passed by upstream tasks.
 * If multiple downstream tasks should run after a workflow task has thrown an error, for example sending a failure to a kinesis stream in addition to running the `sf2snsEndLambdaFunction`, this can handled by creating a second "failure" branch of the workflow.

-Example:
+**Example:**

+Note: In the example below, YAML syntax (i.e. `&ErrorEqualDefaults` and `<<: *ErrorEqualDefaults`) is used to create references to reusable blocks which makes the definition less repetitive.
+Read more here: [YAML - Anchors, References, Extend](https://blog.daemonl.com/2016/02/yaml.html).

 ```
 KinesisTriggerTest: